 Bring these from home

-- If you use contact lenses, bring at least two pairs—they are more expensive the US.
+- If you use glasses or contact lenses, bring at least two pairs — they are more expensive the US.

 - Have dental and eye examinations before you come, because these might not be covered in the US by your insurance.

 - If you like to cook, bring international food items and spices.
 Just be sure to check US Customs and Immigration policy to see what you are allowed to bring.
-Commonly, fresh fruits, vegetables, and animal products are not permitted.
+Generally fresh fruits, vegetables, animal products, rice, pulses, tea leaves, etc are not permitted.
+Certain cooking utensils like traditional pressure cookers, woks, etc are hard to get in the US (even if they are available, they are expensive), so you may want to bring those.

 More what-to-wear advice